Recommended portfolio from DNB Carnegie

 PLEASE NOTE: The recommendations are given with certain reservations.Read disclaimer below.

-Click on ticker to view key information:
+Click on the ticker to view key information:

 DOF Group (DOFG)